YanqingXu/alien-signals-in-lua/README.en.md

     end)
 end)

-count(4)  -- Triggers all effects in the scope cleanup()  -- Cleans up all effects in the scope count(5)  -- Won't trigger any output
+count(4)  -- Triggers all effect functions in the scope cleanup()  -- Cleans up all effect functions in the scope count(5)  -- Won't trigger any output
 ```